maproulette/docs/src/documentation/task-priority-rules.md

 #### Location Rules
 MapRoulette also supports location rules, whereby a task can be prioritized based on whether it falls inside or outside of a bounding box/rectangle.
 Simply choose `location rule` for the type, either `inside` or `outside`, and then either provide the bounding box explicitly as West,South,East,North or else click the Map button and draw the desired rectangle.

+#### How Rules Are Applied
+In general, higher priority tasks will be served to mappers ahead of lower priority tasks.
+So, until there are no high priority tasks left, mappers working on this challenge will only be served high priority tasks.
+Then, until there are no normal priority tasks left, mappers will only be served normal priority tasks.
+Finally, mappers will be served the low priority tasks, until the Challenge's tasks are exhausted.

+Please note that tasks that are marked "Too Hard" with higher priority will still be served before any lower priority tasks.
+The underlying assumption is that a more experienced mapper will still be able to resolve a task that is marked by someone else as "Too Hard".
+We are [revisiting this assumption and considering implementing a feature](https://github.com/osmlab/maproulette3/issues/217) that lets the Challenge author set the number of times a task that is marked "Too Hard" is recycled.